Magnum Mania!

 1 The name of this episode is taken from Gilbert and Sullivan's "A More Humane Mikado", Act II of The Mikado, which we see Higgins directing a performance of in this episode.
 Also from The Mikado, the song "Three Little Maids From School" is seen and heard.

 2 Because of Agatha's increased screen time in this episode, Gillian Dobb is billed as a guest star in the opening credits.
 Typically, she is not billed until the closing credits.
+When learn that Agatha is a strong Bridge player, and she keeps a large stock of chickens, pheasants and ducks in her yard at her house.

 3 The rarely seen wine cellar at the estate is seen at the beginning of the episode.